TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 to generate cryptographic configurations, a symmetric system for encrypting messages and an asymmetric cipher for the encryption of the symmetric cipher's configuration.
 The sealing of the envelope generates a key (and IV) for the symmetric cipher, the symmetric cipher encrypts the data and the asymmetric algorithm encrypts the symmetric system's configuration via the public key.
-Then, the cipherdata is sent along with the encrypted symmetric configuration.
-After the data is received by a second party, the opening process starts by decrypting the symmetric system's configuration via the private key of the asymmetric cipher and after that using the value to decrypt the cipherdata.
+Then, the cipher data is sent along with the encrypted symmetric configuration.
+After the data is received by a second party, the opening process starts by decrypting the symmetric system's configuration via the private key of the asymmetric cipher and after that using the value to decrypt the cipher data.
 This means that every request will use a different symmetric key configuration.
 Please read more about the cryptographic digital envelope protocol before you continue.